kavanpancholi/laravel-vue-film-management/readme.md

 ## Requirements

-This is a test assignment which covers RESTful API, DB, auth and form functionality in Laravel.
-Also you have good possibility to show your skills in JavaScript!

 We need to create simple web application for films.

-1) BACKEND
+#### BACKEND

-1.1) Implement RESTful API to manage films
+* Implement RESTful API to manage films

     Films should have fields:

-Name
+    - Name
-Description
+    - Description
-Realease Date
+    - Realease Date
-Rating
+    - Rating
-Ticket Price
+    - Ticket Price
-Country
+    - Country
-Genre
+    - Genre
-Photo
+    - Photo

-1.2) All fields are required, rating is on scale from 1 to 5, 1 film can have several genres.
+    All fields are required, rating is on scale from 1 to 5, 1 film can have several genres.

-2) FRONTEND
+#### FRONTEND

-2.1) create frontend page /films/ to show all films through API.
+- Create frontend page /films/ to show all films through API.
 1 film per 1 page.

-2.2) add redirect from / to /films/
+- Add redirect from / to /films/

-2.3) implement frontend page /films/film-slug-name to show specific film.
+- Implement frontend page /films/film-slug-name to show specific film.
 URL should have film's slug.

-2.4) implement frontend page /films/create with form to create new film.
+- Implement frontend page /films/create with form to create new film.

-2.5) add registration and authentication
+- Add registration and authentication

-2.6) add possibility to post comments for each films.
+- Add possibility to post comments for each films.
 Fields "Name" and "Comment" are required.

-2.7) only registered users can post comments
+- Only registered users can post comments

-3) RESULT

-3.1) A new git repository should be created for the project and all changes should be committed progressively.
-We should be able to easily see the parts you coded and differentiate it from framework code.
-Please use Github or Bitbucket private repository to deploy your code, provide a read permission to our account ( username is gitesoftcom for both platforms) and add the repository url to your reply.

-3.2) in comment to that task provide summary of your work in English.
-Please, write it in formal way as if you're talking with client

-3.3) stop timer when you finish your work

-NOTES:
+###### NOTES:

 - Create DB seeder with 3 films and 1 comment for every film

-## Instructions
+## Project Instructions

 1. Install the project on Web Server
 2. Execute `composer install`